jacobproffer/blog/content/travel/japan-blog-10.md

 ---

-After I deboarded the plane, I made my way to the monorail connected to the airport.
-It was my first taste of the subway system within Osaka.
-From Osaka International Airport, I took the monorail to Senri-Chūō Station.
-From that station, I purchased a ticket on another subway line to Namba Station.
-The whole process took around an hour, with stops at various stations along the way.
+After I deboarded the plane, I decided to take the monorail to my hotel in Nippombashi.
+Compared to the prices of buses and taxis, the train is a much cheaper option.
+The only drawback is that it is a much slower option due to all of the stops at various stations.
+From Osaka International Airport, I had to make a transfer to a subway line at Senri-Chūō Station.
+Then from Senri-Chūō, I was able to ride straight to Namba Station, which is a short walk away from Nippombashi.